Variable-Length Stop-Feedback Codes With Finite Optimal Decoding Times for BI-AWGN Channels: Introduction

-In \cite{Yavas2021}, Yavas \emph{et al.} developed an achievability bound for VLSF codes with $m$ decoding times for the additive white Gaussian noise channel with capacity $C$ and dispersion $V$.
-The asymptotic expansion of the maximum message size $M$ is given by $\ln M \approx \frac{lC}{1-\epsilon} - \sqrt{l\ln_{(m-1)}(l)\frac{V}{1-\epsilon}}$ where $\ln_{(k)}(\cdot)$ denotes the nested logarithm, $l$ and $\epsilon$ are the upper bounds on average blocklength and error probability of the VLSF code, respectively.
+In \cite{Yavas2021}, Yavas \emph{et al.} developed an achievability bound for VLSF codes with $m$ decoding times for the additive white Gaussian noise channel with capacity $C$, dispersion $V$, and maximal power constraint $P$.
+The asymptotic expansion of the maximum message size $M$ is given by $\ln M \approx \frac{lC}{1-\epsilon} - \sqrt{l\ln_{(m-1)}(l)\frac{V}{1-\epsilon}}$ where $\ln_{(k)}(\cdot)$ denotes the $k$-fold nested logarithm, $l$ and $\epsilon$ are the upper bounds on average blocklength and error probability of the VLSF code, respectively.
 They showed that a slight increase in $m$ can dramatically improve the achievable rate of VLSF codes.
-Unfortunately, due to the nested logarithm term, Yavas \emph{et al.} were only able to show code performance for $m\le 4$.
+Unfortunately, due to the nested logarithm term, Yavas \emph{et al.} were only able to show achievability bounds for $m\le 4$ for average blocklength less than $2000$.
 They also demonstrated that within their code construction, the decoding times chosen by the SDO will yield the same second- and third-order coding rates as attained by their construction of decoding times.